SlicerDMRI/whitematteranalysis/doc/subject-specific tractography-parcellation.md

      wm_quality_control_tractography.py ./FiberClustering/InitialClusters/example-UKF-data_reg/ ./QC-FiberCluster-Initial
      ```

       - A new folder “_QC-FiberCluster-Initial_” is generated.
-Clicking on one of the HTML files, e.g. “view_left.html”, will open your browser to show all fiber clusters (as displayed below).
+Clicking on one of the HTML files, e.g. “_view_left.html_”, will open your browser to show all fiber clusters (as displayed below).
 These images show that the initial fiber clustering has been performed successfully.

-        > **_Note_**: Clicking on one of the displayed cluster images, e.g., cluster_00004, will open another webpage to show this cluster from 6 different views (as displayed below).
+        > **_Note_**: Clicking on one of the displayed cluster images, e.g., _cluster_00004_, will open another webpage to show this cluster from 6 different views (as displayed below).
 From the inferior view, we can see there are some outlier fibers that are improbable to other fibers in the cluster.
 These outlier fibers will be removed in the next step.

          ![test image](../wma_small.jpg)

-   - Run outlier fiber removal using “wm_cluster_remove_outliers.py”
+   - Run outlier fiber removal using “**_wm_cluster_remove_outliers.py_**”

      This script identifies and removes outlier fiber of each cluster according to the corresponding atlas fiber cluster [ref].
 From your terminal, type the following command: